sebastianbergmann/phpunit-documentation-english/src/installation.rst

                      php-pcov \
                      php-xdebug

-If you use an older version of Ubuntu then you should have a look at the `package repository <https://deb.sury.org/>`_ maintained by Ondřej Surý.
+If you use an older version of Ubuntu take a look at the `package repository <https://deb.sury.org/>`_ maintained by Ondřej Surý.

 macOS
 ^^^^^

-The two most common ways to install PHP on macOS are using `Homebrew <https://brew.sh/>`_ and `MacPorts <https://www.macports.org/>`_.
+You can install macOS with `Homebrew <https://brew.sh/>`_ and `MacPorts <https://www.macports.org/>`_.

-The instructions given below assume that you have Homebrew or MacPorts already set up.
+The instructions below assume that you have already set up Homebrew or MacPorts.

 Homebrew
 """"""""

-If you use Homebrew, then the following command will install PHP 8.1:
+The following command will install PHP 8.1 with Homebrew:

 .. code::

     brew install php@81

-If you install PHP 8.1 with Homebrew, the following extensions required by PHPUnit are already installed and enabled by default:
+When you have installed PHP 8.1 with Homebrew, the following extensions required by PHPUnit are installed and enabled by default:

 - ``dom``
 - ``json``